camilochs/optipattern/README.md

 ```
 Once you obtain the fixed probabilities for each node, you can incorporate them into the functioning of a metaheuristic to influence or guide their search.
 This process is explained in Section “USING LLM OUTPUT TO GUIDE A METAHEURISTIC” of our paper.

+## Supplementary Material

+All the results of the experiments presented in our paper can be found in the [supplementary material](<supplementary material/>) folder.

 ## Cite
 ```
 @article{Sartori2024MetaheuristicsAL,